visgl/deck.gl/dev-docs/RFCs/v7.x/python-integration-rfc.md

 To minimize initial effort and long-term maintenance, we want to keep the scope very limited and focus on solving core problems such as:

+Primary goals:
 * Making the deck.gl Python module easy to install and use for Python users
 * Handle proper initial sizing and resizing the JavaScript/HTML window
 * Efficiently transfer large data sets between Python and JavaScript

+Secondary goals:
 * Make it easy to build more ambitions Python class libraries on top of the basic module.

 ### Constraints

-deck.gl should not grow to include a major Python port of its API (e.g. a Python class library that mirrors all deck.gl layers).
-That would represent too big of a distraction to the core deck.gl mission.
-We should leave such work to the community, and instead encourage, support and promote such efforts as they happen.
+deck.gl **should not** include a major Python port of its API (e.g. a big Python class library that mirrors all deck.gl layers).
+That would represent too big a distraction to the core deck.gl mission.

+We should leave such work to the Python community, and instead encourage, support and promote such efforts as they happen.
-Something we would likely want to support is that other deck.gl/Python integtation libraries build on our official integration (i.e. they use it as a python dependency).
-Alternatively, they could just use it as an inspiration/springboard to get started, or fork it to help them solve some of the initial integration issues.
+Thus, we'd encourage independent deck.gl/Python integration libraries build on our official "minimal" integration and try to support them if they have issues.

+External python deck.gl; integration libraries could  either use it as a python dependency, or alternatively, they could just use it as an springboard to get started, perhaps forking it to help them solve some of the basic Python/JavaScript integration issues.

-## Technical Challenges
+## Integration Approaches

-* Starting up a JavaScript iframe in Notebook
+Starting up a JavaScript cell in Notebook can be done in (at least) two different ways:

+* (Dynamically) generated JavaScript app
+    * Could generate dynamical code
-  * The solution will be loading pre-bundled deck.gl from CDN.
+    * loading pre-bundled deck.gl from CDN.

+* iframe linking to published app
+    * python would generates minimal iframe HTML wrapper
+    * I would like to URL published application (e.g. https://deck.gl/json).
+    * NOTE: This setup can support non-deck.gl applications

-  * We do not currently publish the JSON module as part of the standalone bundle in 6.4.
+x* We do not currently publish the JSON module as part of the standalone bundle in 6.4.
 In 7.0 we plan to publish a master bundle (deckgl.min.js) as well as individual bundles for each submodule.
 * We could make a decision which bundles to include for the Python API.
 * Alternatively, the JSON module allows additional layer modules to be registered.
 Perhaps the Python API could take a list of layer module URLs, and inject those requires into the HTML and register the imported layers.

+## Technical Challenges

+* The solution will be loading pre-bundled deck.gl from CDN.

-* Controlling Size of iframe
+* Controlling size of deck.gl visualization
-  * full screen rendering
-  * height of frame controllable by app?
+    * height of frame controllable by python code?
+    * frame auto resizes to full width screen?
-  * frame resizable by user?
+    * frame height (width?) resizable by user?

-* One way communication
+* Continuous Updates?
     * Most Python/JS bindings generate HTML dynamically using Python API then create the iframe, after that Python has no more control.
     * However deck.gl JSON api can accept new JSON payloads, they go through standard deck.gl layer diffing.
+    * As fallback, Python can emit new invisible HTML cells that "postmessage" to the (iframed) app.
-  * Maintain a network connection so that Python can push new payloads?
+    * Ideally for best perf we'd maintain a network connection from remote notebook to JS app so that Python can push new payloads?

-* Efficient data transfer
+* Two-way Communication?
+    * It would be great if deck.gl could send mouse clicks etc back to Python.
+    * So far we have not discovered and Ikernel or similar method to achieve this.

+* Efficient/Binary Data Transfer
     * Many Python JS integrations serialize data into the HTML/JS payload.
     * Inefficient for large data sets.
     * Want to support binary data transfer: panda dataframe -> pyarrow -> deck
+    * Ideally for best perf we'd maintain a network connection from remote notebook to JS app so that Python can push new payloads?

+* WebGL Context Reuse
+    * When using multiple cells the user can quickly run out of deck.gl contexts, leading to intermittent deck.gl failures
+    * It should be possible to add a WebGLContext reuse system to deck.gl similar to react-map-gl
+    * Investigate if the notebook provides the right callbacks to enable reuse across cells
+    * (It may be hard to reuse across iframed apps...)

 ## Practical Concerns

 * How to publish Python modules (pip, conda)?
 * When to update? (every JS release)
 * Versioning schemes (do Python package managers use semver)?
 * Where to put Python code? (in same github repo, `bindings/python`?)
 * Maintenance: deck.gl programmers don't regularly use Python
+* Testing/Deployment
 * ...